Updated June 2021 due to the change from Google about how phrase match works and the sunsetting of broad match modified.

 You would still need to monitor what searches are triggering your ads, adding new relevant terms and blocking the irrelevant ones.
 As you have more control, you can bid more competitively for BMM keywords compared to broad match.

 Pros: More control than broad match, find new keyword opportunities Cons: Lower volume than broad match

-Google says “Ads may show on searches that match a phrase, or close variations of that phrase, which may include additional words before or after.
+Google says “Ads may show on searches that include the meaning of your keyword.
+The meaning of the keyword can be implied, and user searches can be a more specific form of the meaning.
 Ads won’t show, however, if a word is added to the middle of the phrase that changes the meaning of the phrase”

 Phrase match keywords give you much more control as the order of the keywords must remain the same but as a result, you will often find the volume lower than broad match.
 Bid higher for phrase match than you would do for broad but also keep investigating new keyword possibilities you may be missing if you’re not including broad match keywords.

-Pros: The highest level of control, match ads very specifically Cons: Lowest volume of all match types, won’t help you discover so many new keyword opportunities
+Pros: The highest level of control, match ads more specifically Cons: Lowest volume of all match types, won’t help you discover so many new keyword opportunities

-Google says “Ads may show on searches that match the exact term or are close variations of that exact term.
+Google says “Ads may show on searches that have the same meaning or same intent as the keyword.
 Close variants include searches for keywords with the same meaning as the exact keywords, regardless of spelling or grammar differences between the query and the keyword.”